mmarie4/spacerace/README.md

 - 3D Modelisation: Blender

 #### Todo
+- Move ship on Z instead of enemies
-- adjust z axis for enemies and ship
+- Align z axi1s for enemies and ship
 - Replace enemies by .glb
 - Display boost cooldown
 - Create database with score